Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product: The comparison homomorphisms

-Let $U$ be a connected sequence of functors and denote by $\M_\bullet(U)$ its $J$-completion (see~\ref{S:J-completion}).
+Let $U$ be a connected sequence of functors and $\M_\bullet(U)$ its $J$-completion (see~\ref{S:J-completion}).
 In~\cite[ Proposition 6.1.2]{Tr}, Triulzi shows that there is a morphism of connected sequences of functors $\tau:\M_\bullet(U)\to U$ satisfying the following universal property.
 Given any morphism $\beta:V\to U$, where~$V$ is a connected sequence of functors that is injectively stable in all degrees, there exists a unique morphism $\phi:V\to \M_\bullet(U)$ such that $\phi\tau=\beta$.
-From this, we can now establish a commutative diagram of comparison maps between Vogel homology, the asymptotic stabilization of the tensor product, and Triulzi's $J$-completion of the functor $\Tor$.
+From this, we can now establish a commutative diagram of comparison maps between Vogel homology, the asymptotic stabilization of the tensor product, and the $J$-completion of the univariate $\Tor$ functor.